open-policy-agent/eopa/docs/enterprise-opa/how-to/install/kubernetes.md

 ```

 :::tip
-If you are storing your Enterprise OPA license key in [HashiCorp Vault](/enterprise-opa/reference/configuration/using-secrets/from-hashicorp-vault), you can skip this step and instead use the Enterprise OPA configuration file.
+If you are storing your EOPA license key in [HashiCorp Vault](/enterprise-opa/reference/configuration/using-secrets/from-hashicorp-vault), you can skip this step and instead use the EOPA configuration file.
 :::

 ## 3. Create the configuration file

 Create a `ConfigMap` for configuration.
-This will be loaded into the Enterprise OPA pods via a volume mount.
+This will be loaded into the EOPA pods via a volume mount.

 ```yaml
 apiVersion: v1